Bandwidth/api-docs/site/docs/webrtc/webhooks.md

 ## Subscribing to Webhooks

+### Participant Creation (beta)

 The only API call that allows the registration of a callback / webhook is the POST to the participants resource that is used to create a new participant.
-The callback/webhook URL is declared in the `POST` to the `https://api.webrtc.bandwidth.com/v1/accounts/{accountId}/participants` endpoint.
+The callback/webhook URL is declared in the `POST` to the `createParticipants` endpoint.
 If the `callbackUrl` property is included in the payload, the value associated with that property is assumed to be a URL.
 That URL (if found to be valid) will be invoked on events that occur as part of the Participant life cycle.

 :::note
 Participant event webhooks are currently in Beta, and must be activated by submitting a support ticket to Bandwidth.